prominence-eosc/docs/json-output.md

 ```

 #### Jobs with moldable resources
-A job requiring anywhere between 16 and 32 CPUs, with 2 GB memory per CPU and 4 GB disk:
+A single-node job requiring anywhere between 16 and 32 CPUs, with 2 GB memory per CPU and 4 GB disk:
 ```json
 "resources":{
    "nodes":1,